 - Notice of Special Interest (NOSI): Understanding and Addressing the Impact of Structural Racism and Discrimination on Biomedical Career Progression and the Biomedical Research Enterprise., NOT-GM-21-033.

-In addition, the BRAIN Initiative released an FOA in which plans to enhance diverse perspectives was part of the scoring criteria.
+In addition, the BRAIN Initiative released an NOFO in which plans to enhance diverse perspectives was part of the scoring criteria.

 Round Table Discussion